-To access On the <report name=""> PAL Report, click the Thresholds button .</report> Of the report names i AL Neport, click the Thresholds button information production systems.
-This includes VuGen scr • The term transaction applies to any activity measured by testing and production systems.
-This includes VuGen script transactions, HP RUM transactions and actions, and URLs measured by other production systems. • The threshold definition and color settings are applied on a global level and hold true across all views in the report.
+To access On the <report name=""> PAL Report, click the Thresholds button .</report> on the report harner 1712 Report, short the 1111 controlled battern

+Important information The term transaction applies to any activity measured by testing and production systems.
+This includes VuGen script transactions, HP RUM transactions and actions, and URLs measured by other production systems.
+The threshold definition and color settings are applied on a global level and hold true across all views in the report.